Why Seniors Should Lower Carb and Sugar Intake

 Incoming search terms:

-- sugar recommendations for seniors
+- recommended daily allowance protein sugar and carbs for seniors

 - sugar intake and poor memory